openshift/csi-driver-shared-resource/docs/faq.md

 ```

-## What happens if the ClusterRole or ClusterRoleBinding are not present when your newly created Pod tries to access an existing Share?
+## What happens if the Role or RoleBinding are not present when your newly created Pod tries to access an existing Share?

 ```bash
 $ oc get events